Participatory planning: Participatory geographic information systems

-Theoretical framework
+Theory

-Participatory planning is a broad paradigm rather than a single well-defined theory.
-A wide range of scholars, theorists, and urban planners have advocated for different theoretical models that emphasize citizen participation in the planning process.
-Collectively, these theories make up the participatory planning paradigm.
-A few of the most influential theoretical frameworks are described here.
+A range of scholars, theorists, and urban planners have suggested different theoretical models to emphasize citizen participation in the planning process.

 Non-hierarchical planning

-In 1965, Christopher Alexander published a highly influential essay titled A City is Not a Tree, later expanded upon in a book of the same name.
+In 1965, Christopher Alexander published an influential essay, A City is Not a Tree, later expanded upon in a book of the same name.
 In the essay he argued against mainstream planning practices which represented cities with overly simplified hierarchical models.
-In those models, small systems or areas in cities were conceived of as subdivisions of larger systems and areas, which were in turn conceived of as subdivisions of larger systems and areas, in a model that resembled a tree.
-Alexander argued that these models are easy to understand, but don't reflect the reality of cities, in which different systems and communities interact in many complex and overlapping ways.
+In those models, small systems or areas in cities were thought of as subdivisions of larger systems and areas, which were in turn thought of as subdivisions of larger systems and areas, in a model that resembled a tree.
+Alexander argued that these models are easy to understand, but do not reflect the reality of cities, in which different systems and communities interact in complex and overlapping ways.
 Alexander proposed that urban planners should think of the city instead in a non-hierarchical "semi-lattice" structure.
-Alexander stresses that these new models require planners to incorporate much more complicated understandings of the city, and it is difficult for planners to fully understand all of the complicated interactions and structures that are incorporated in this semi-lattice view.
+Alexander stresses that these new models require planners to incorporate much more complicated understandings of the city, and it is difficult for planners to understand all of the complicated interactions and structures that are incorporated in this semi-lattice view.

-Other scholars drew on this critique to argue for more participatory, non-hierarchical approaches to planning.
+Other scholars drew on this to argue for more participatory, non-hierarchical approaches to planning.
 Scholars argued that non-hierarchical models of the city were too complex to be understood or designed through a centralized process, and so must rely on the input and perspectives of a wide range of people.
 This non-hierarchical understanding of how cities function laid the groundwork for the participatory planning paradigm.

 Arnstein's ladder of citizen participation

 Responding to the persistent gap between the desires of local communities, and traditional rationalistic approaches to planning, Sherry Arnstein wrote her essay A Ladder of Citizen Participation in 1969 to "encourage a more enlightened dialogue".
-The ladder is a typology of different levels of citizen participation in government programs.
+The ladder identifies different levels of citizen participation in government programs.

-She describes eight different forms of participation, arranged in three categories: non-participation, degrees of tokenism, and degrees of citizen power.
+Arnstein describes eight different forms of participation, arranged in three categories: non-participation, degrees of tokenism, and degrees of citizen power.
 She advocates that government projects and planning processes should involve the forms of citizen participation that she places higher on the ladder.
-Her critical assault has become highly influential on current theory and practice of citizen participation in urban planning and government programs, and is a very important piece of the participatory planning paradigm.
-Participatory planning programs incorporate many diverse levels and forms of participation, but they generally draw on Arnstein's central critique of programs that have no role for citizen input, or only incorporate tokenistic participation.
+Her critical assault has become influential on current theory and practice of citizen participation in urban planning and government programs, and is an important piece of the participatory planning paradigm.
+Participatory planning programs incorporate many different levels and forms of participation, but they generally draw on Arnstein's critique of programs that have no role for citizen input, or only incorporate tokenistic participation.